|Title||Appropriateness of Expenditures||Number||204|

 6) Cost associated with the event/function should be reasonable;

-7) If held on-campus other than the events center, use Dining Services.
+5.13.2 If events are held on-campus at a location other than the events center, Dining Services shall be used for catering.

 5.14 Charitable Events/University Functions

-5.14.1 Charitable events participation such as University and Foundation fundraisers may be approved by a vice president or his/her designee if it is one of the major marketing/fundraiser sponsorships of the University as designated by the President: for example, Scholarship Ball, Alumni Golf Tournament, Wolverine Golf Tournament (see section 5.13.1.).
+5.14.1 Charitable events participation such as University and Foundation fundraisers may be approved by a vice president or his or her designee if it is one of the major marketing/fundraiser sponsorships of the University as designated by the President: for example, Scholarship Ball, Alumni Golf Tournament, Wolverine Golf Tournament (see section 5.13.1).

 5.14.2 Entertainment/hosting events where business meals, light refreshments, and entertainment are purchased or provided for donors and other non-university employees are appropriate under the following conditions from university funds: